hklarner/detection_of_markers_for_discrete_phenotypes/README.md

 $ biomarkers markers-export --markers emt_markers.json --csv emt_markers.csv
 ```

-To factorize a marker set use the command `biomarkers markers-factorize` and specify the markers file:
+To factorize a marker set use the command `biomarkers markers-factorize` and specify the markers file.
+The option `--pdf` creates, for each row in the table, a plot of the interaction graph with the marker subsets that make up the factorization highlighted:
 ```

 $ biomarkers markers-factorize --markers emt_markers.json --pdf emt_markers_factorization